Congratulations to Sarah Hedin and Amber Mlynczak for Daring to Dream with Let’s Go Outside!

-The Foundation for Winona Area Public Schools started this Dare to Dream project as a way to encourage and support the creative spirit within the District.
-Our goal is to provide an opportunity to apply for a grant to completely fund a new, innovative program that will support new ideas to enhance learning or provide new opportunities for students of the Winona Area Public Schools.
+The Foundation for Winona Area Public Schools started the Dare to Dream project as a way to encourage and support the creative spirit within the District.
+The goal is to provide an opportunity to apply for a grant for up to $5000 to fund completely a new innovative program that will support ideas to enhance learning or provide new opportunities for students of the Winona Area Public Schools.